 Don't worry though, if you are legally free to marry, at least 16 years old (with parental permission if under 18 in England and Wales) and in a genuine relationship, you can get married in England, Scotland or Wales.
-You just may have to wait a little longer and, if one or both of you are citizens of countries outside the EU you'll have to pay attention to some special rules and regulations.
+You just may have to wait a little longer and, if one or both of you are non-UK citizens you'll have to pay attention to some special rules and regulations.

 In March 2015, the required waiting period after filing notice of your intention to marry - for all couples, including UK and EU citizens regardless of nationality - was extended from 15 days to 28 days.
 The change is effective throughout the UK, including England, Wales, Scotland and Northern Ireland.

-In addition, marriages and civil partnerships with one or both parties being non-EU citizens will be referred to the Home Office for investigation and they have the option of extending the investigation period up to 70 days if there is cause for suspicion.
+In addition, marriages and civil partnerships with one or both parties being non-EU citizens will be referred to the Home Office for investigation and the authorities have the option of extending the investigation period up to 70 days if there is cause for suspicion.

-It may seen harsh to treat couples planning such happy and romantic events like criminal suspects and to subject them to investigations and potential delays.
+It may seem harsh to treat couples planning such happy and romantic events like criminal suspects and to subject them to investigations and potential delays.
 But the fact is UK authorities see sham marriages as a way of abusing the UK immigration system and they are on the increase.
-In the three months following the change in regulations requiring registrars to report suspected marriage applications to the Home Office , arrests increased by 60 per cent.
-And in 2013/2014, authorities intervened in more than 1,300 sham marriages - more than twice the number of the previous year.
+In the three months following the change in regulations requiring registrars to report suspected marriage applications to the Home Office, arrests increased by 60 percent.
+And in 2013/2014, (the most recent compiled statistics available) authorities intervened in more than 1,300 sham marriages - more than twice the number of the previous year.